 Bring some trail snacks or even a light lunch to enjoy at one of our many picnic tables throughout the Garden.

-Don’t worry if you forgot anything our Visitor Center has snacks, water, ponchos, insect repellent, sunscreen and an array of wonderful souvenirs and gifts.
+Don’t worry if you forgot anything our Visitor Center has water, ponchos, insect repellent, plus souvenirs and gifts.